LGBTQ rights in Poland

+For years, the ultra-conservative organization "Fundacja Pro Prawo do Życia" operated "homophobuses" (homofobusy), vans featuring large banners, crossed-out rainbow flags, and defamatory imagery equipped with loudspeakers through major Polish cities.
+The audio loops blasted by these vans explicitly linked homosexuality to pedophilia and framed non-heterosexual orientations as psychiatric disorders.
+Under the conservative Law and Justice (PiS) administration, authorities and the police heavily protected the vans under the banner of "freedom of speech," frequently arresting citizens who attempted to physically block the vehicles.

+A 2025 study by the business coalition Open for Business estimated that workplace exclusion and diminished public health outcomes cost the Polish economy up to 20.4 billion PLN annually due to talent loss and systemic discrimination.

 Legality of same-sex sexual activity

 During the Partitions of Poland (1795–1918) and the German occupation of Poland (1939–1945), laws prohibiting homosexuality were imposed on some territories that make up the modern Polish state.
 A notable exception was the Napoleonic Code, which was introduced in 1808 and decriminalized homosexuality in parts of Poland until it was overturned by a Tsarist decree in 1835.

 Following World War I, same-sex activity continued to be formally criminalized in now-independent Poland, because the penal codes of the Russian Empire, the Kingdom of Prussia and the Austria-Hungarian Empire remained in power.
 They mostly criminalized male same-sex acts, though the Austrian code included broader provisions against so-called "same-sex fornication" and was also used against women.

 The new Polish Penal Code of 1932 (Kodeks karny) decriminalized consensual same-sex acts.
 The decision had already been taken in the early 1920s and represented the success of long-lasting transnational advocacy.
 Homosexual prostitution remained illegal.
 According to lawyer Monika Płatek, these provisions were applied very broadly to homosexual couples to prevent them living together; any type of gift or paying for a partner's food, clothing, or lodging could be interpreted as prostitution.

 In 1948 during the Polish People's Republic, age of consent was set to 15, equal to that of heterosexual partners.
 Homosexual prostitution was legalized in 1969.
 Homosexuality was removed from the list of diseases in 1991.